usnistgov/AR-PMI/README.md

 This script takes a QIF file as input, and parses a subset of the file.
 If the script is attached to the same object as the ReadX3D.cs script, it tries to match X3D annotations to the measured characteristics inspection results from QIF.
-The new QIF annotations are color coded and grouped based on the results.
+The new QIF annotations are color coded and grouped based on the results (Passed, Failed and Inconclusive).

 #### Assets/StreamingAssets/QIF